 …for good or worse.

-These are the things which will determine much of your future-self:
+These are the things that will determine much of your future-self:

 What will it have to wrestle with?